explorerhq/sql-explorer/README.rst

 More information in the `django tutorial <https://docs.djangoproject.com/en/3.1/intro/tutorial01/>`_.

-Install with pip from github:
+Install with pip from pypi:

 ``pip install django-sql-explorer``

+If you would also like to support downloading Excel files install with the dependency using:

+``pip install django-sql-explorer[xls]``

 Add to your ``INSTALLED_APPS``, located in the ``settings.py`` file in your project folder: